 An uncontested divorce is the quickest and simplest way to get divorced without going to court.
-To qualify for an uncontested divorce, you and your spouse must agree on every issue including the division of debts and assets, child custody, child support, alimony and spousal support among other issues.
+To qualify for an uncontested divorce, you and your spouse must agree on every issue.
+These issues include the division of debts and assets, child custody, child support, alimony and spousal support among other issues.
 If there is not complete agreement, then a contested divorce would be appropriate.

-An uncontested divorce will generally proceed much more simply, quickly and affordably, as it can be finalized without going to court.
+An uncontested divorce will generally proceed much more simply, quickly and affordably.
+It can be finalized without going to court.

-Let family lawyers and divorce lawyers in Reno, NV lead you into complete agreement with your spouse with the fairest possible outcome for all parties involved.
+Let family lawyers and divorce lawyers in Reno NV lead you into a fair agreement with your spouse.

 What is Contested Divorce?

 A contested divorce is when one spouse seeks to get divorced and the parties are in disagreement.
 This is often regarding the division of assets and debt, child custody or other property and debt divisions.
-A contested divorce is a longer process consisting of two conference hearings to attempt to reach a resolution, prior to a trial.
+A contested divorce consists of two conference hearings to attempt to reach a resolution, prior to a trial.